 Unlike annual flowers that need to be replanted, perennials die back and then regrow from the same roots the next growing season.

-Many perennials can be used to fill in gaps in your garden because they spread out and multiply in each subsequent growing season.
+Many perennials can be used to fill in gaps in garden beds because they spread out and multiply in each subsequent growing season.

 If you're looking for perennials that will give you more bang for your buck in later years, you might want to consider fast-growing and easy-spreading perennials such as: